Fact: Out of all the natural disasters in the United States, floods are the most common.

 Know What to Do if Evacuation Is Necessary

 But don’t be too assured.
-You always need to be ready for the possibility of evacuating.
+Knowing how to prepare for a flood means being ready for the possibility of evacuating.

 Another thing you need to think of is where you’ll go if you have to evacuate.